Our Board

 Jacqui Bennion

-Jacqui Bennion is executive trustee on the Wise Trust Board.
+Jacqui Bennion is a trustee on the Wise Trust Board.

 Jacqui describes herself as a social entrepreneur who is part of a growing number of entrepreneurs who choose to direct their life’s work to social good.